School Logo

 Phonics and Early Reading

 We teach early reading through the systematic, synthetic phonics programme Little Wandle Letters and Sounds Revised.
-Right from the start of Reception children have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year One to ensure children become fluent readers.
-We teach phonics for 30 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.
-We follow the Little Wandle Letters and Sounds Revised expectations of progress:
+From the start of Reception, children take part in a daily phonics lesson following the Little Wandle progression.
+This continues throughout Year 1 to ensure all children become fluent, confident readers.
+We teach phonics for 30 minutes each day.
+In Reception, we begin with shorter 10-minute sessions, supported by additional daily oral blending games and build to full-length lessons as quickly as possible.
+Children make a strong start in Reception: teaching begins in Week 2 of the autumn term.

 Further Reading